Book a call with admissions

 TMS for OCD: Exploring Treatment Options

-Fulfilling the need for effective solutions in managing obsessive-compulsive disorder (OCD) poses a significant challenge.
-Despite the established role of medication and therapy in symptom management, many individuals still grapple with limited relief.
-However, emerging techniques such as transcranial magnetic stimulation (TMS) and repetitive TMS (rTMS) offer a glimpse of promise.
-These non-invasive brain stimulation methods are gaining recognition as potential adjuncts to traditional treatments, opening up new pathways for those seeking additional support in their struggle against OCD, major depressive disorder, and other mental health disorders.
+Managing obsessive-compulsive disorder (OCD) poses significant challenges.
+Despite the established role of medication and therapy in symptom management, many individuals still grapple with limited relief from OCD.
+Transcranial magnetic stimulation (TMS) and repetitive TMS (rTMS), however, offer a glimpse of promise as a non-invasive brain stimulation treatment.
+TMS is gaining recognition as an adjunct treatment, for OCD, major depressive disorder, and other mental health disorders.

 What is Obsessive Compulsive Disorder (OCD)?

-Obsessive-compulsive disorder (OCD) is a psychiatric condition affecting about 2-3% of the population, characterized by persistent and intrusive thoughts (obsessions) and repetitive behaviors or mental rituals (compulsions).
-These symptoms significantly impair daily functioning and quality of life.
+Obsessive-compulsive disorder (OCD) is a psychiatric condition affecting 2-3% of the population, characterized by persistent and intrusive thoughts (obsessions) and repetitive behaviors or rituals (compulsions) 8.
+These symptoms can significantly impair daily functioning and quality of life 8.ย

-Common obsessions include fear of contamination, harm to oneself or others, and thoughts about symmetry or order, while compulsions often manifest as repetitive behaviors like excessive hand washing, checking, or counting.
-Individuals with OCD feel compelled to perform these actions to alleviate anxiety or prevent feared events.
-Yet, these compulsions are often time-consuming and provide only temporary relief from distress [8].
+Common obsessions include fear of contamination, danger to oneself or others, and a need for symmetry or order, while compulsions often manifest as repetitive behaviors like excessive hand washing, checking, or counting 8.
+Individuals with OCD feel compelled to perform these behaviors to reduce anxiety or prevent feared events.
+These compulsions are time-consuming, disrupt daily life, and provide only temporary relief from distress 8.ย

 Related: Exploring the Types of OCD: A Guide to Obsessive-Compulsive Variations